 As one of the most versatile building blocks of our way of life, it is consumed by industry as both an energy source and a basic feedstock.
 Families and businesses depend on it for heating and cooling.
 It has increasingly been viewed as a dependable and clean transportation fuel, powering urban mass transportation systems reliably and safely.
 It also holds great promise as a reliable source of hydrogen.
 Few Americans go a day without its use in some form or fashion.

 As demand for this energy source has been greater than domestic production, the US has been importing natural gas, principally from Canada via pipelines.
-We also import liquidified natural gas (LNG) which is transported by ship from overseas.
+We also import some liquidified natural gas (LNG) which is transported by ship from overseas.
 Importing LNG requires special port facilities that can receive the gas that has been condensed using extremely cold temperatures – lower than -260 degrees Fahrenheit.
 Because of the vast supplies of shale natural gas and the advent of hydraulic fracturing and horizontal drilling to retrieve it, some producers in this country would like to export LNG and have requested government approval to do so.
-However, our production is mainly used either domestically or shipped via pipeline to Canada or Mexico.
+The U.S. Department of Energy and the Federal Energy Regulatory Commission have approved some LNG export terminals.
+However, currently, our production is mainly used either domestically or shipped via pipeline to Canada or Mexico.

 Energy Information Administration, Natural Gas Reserves, http://www.eia.gov/dnav/ng/ng_enr_sum_a_EPG0_R11_BCF_a.htm

 Energy Information Administration, Monthly Energy Review, July 2014, http://www.eia.doe.gov/emeu/mer/pdf/pages/sec4_3.pdf .

 Energy Information Administration, Annual Energy Outlook 2014, http://www.eia.gov/forecasts/aeo/er/pdf/tbla14.pdf